Upgrade DataStax Enterprise (DSE) 5.1 to 6.9

 2. If you are using Spark SQL tables, migrate them to the new Hive metastore format:

-3. Spark Jobserver uses DSE custom version 0.8.0.56.
-Ensure that applications use the compatible Spark Jobserver API from the DataStax repository.
+3. Because the Spark Jobserver uses DSE custom version 0.8.0.56, you must ensure that applications use the compatible Spark Jobserver API from the DataStax repository.

 Warning messages during and after upgrade